djmsampson/layout2/tbx/layoutdoc/CompatibilityConsiderations.md

 An upcoming release of version 1 will include support for code that references contents via `Contents`.
 That way, code modified to work in version 2 will also work in version 1.

 The background to this change is as follows.
-Version 1 classes were wrappers for built\-in graphics classes, and presented contents in layout order via the property `Children`.
-Version 2 objects extend built\-in graphics objects, and as such, inherit properties, methods, and events.
-One such property is `Children`, which is used to control the top\-to\-bottom stacking order.
+Version 1 classes were wrappers for built-in graphics classes, and presented contents in layout order via the property `Children`.
+Version 2 objects extend built-in graphics objects, and as such, inherit properties, methods, and events.
+One such property is `Children`, which is used to control the top-to-bottom stacking order.
 MATLAB stacking rules, e.g., controls are always on top of axes, mean that some reasonable layout orders may be invalid stacking orders, so a new property for layout order is required.

 Another difference between `Children` and `Contents` relates to the `HandleVisibility` of the graphics objects placed in a layout.
 The `Children` property does not include graphics objects with `HandleVisibility` set to `'off'`.
 However, the `Contents` property includes all graphics objects placed in the layout, including those with `HandleVisibility` set to `'off'`.
 This difference ensures that users are able to specify the layout of all child elements placed in a layout.